demonwife/Rokenbok-Archive/site/content/set/conveyor-company-start-set-2007.md

 title: Conveyor Company Start Set
 year: 2007
 description: >-
   Grab your hardhat, jump in your big ol´ RC Loader vehicle, and start the workday here at Conveyor Company.
 Outfitted with all the tools of the trade, this new 190-piece construction site has everything you need to run your high-octane ROK supply business!
-Almost four feet of winding chutes, two dispensing collection bins, a quarry for scooping up ROK balls, an automatic Motorized Conveyor, and a fully outfitted maintenance garage highlight this great new set.
 archiveLinks:
   - name: 12/24/2007
     link: https://web.archive.org/web/20071224104417/http://www.rokenbok.com/catalog/04121_pd_ss_conveyorcompany.html